 Toastmasters Domain Hosting Offer

-One reason for this offer is to make WordPress for Toastmasters more attractive to clubs who may already have their own web domain registered — or who think having their own domain is important — but have a limited budget for web hosting.
+One reason for this offer is to make WordPress for Toastmasters more attractive to clubs who may already have their own web domain registered — or who think having their own domain is important — but would still like my help setting it up.
 I would provide the same preconfigured set of software that I do for toastmost.org sites but host it at your domain.
 You get the freedom to administer your website as you see fit, but with me backing you up and assisting with software updates and website security.

 If your club would be interested in the hosting-at-your-domain offer, contact me at email@example.com.